 Most Courts will encourage you not to attempt probating an estate without the help of an experienced professional.
 Probate is a complicated and time-consuming process that most of us are simply not equipped to handle alone.
 Here’s a partial list of the steps that are required in order to successfully accomplish the Probate process:

-Call LPI for assistance with the Probate process.
+Call LPI in Scottsdale for assistance with the Probate process.
 We’ll make it quick and easy for you!

 Cost-Effective Probate Solutions

 The best time to take steps to avoid Probate is while we’re still living.
 Thus the adage, “Plan while you can”!
 But in circumstances where one dies without a plan in place, LPI can help lessen the impact of Probating a loved one’s estate.
 Probate is often required in order to obtain a Testamentary Letter from the Court that allows one access to a deceased loved one’s bank, brokerage and retirement accounts, as well as real estate that are ‘stuck’ in the deceased’s name.